How to Make Crumpets + Lemon Curd

 Get Ready For Your Tea Party!

 Looking for an idea for your next bridal shower or baby shower?
 Have a tea party and make some crumpets and lemon curd!
 A tea party is the perfect way to send any afternoon but is sure to make your next party the talk of the town.
 If you don’t feel like putting in all that work for a DIY party in San Francisco, Stretchy Pants is here to help!
 We can come to your next event and run a cooking class that ends with high tea.
-Check out details on our Tea and treats page.
+Just request a custom event with us and we’ll sort out all the details.

 High Tea vs Afternoon Tea